If a storm is coming or under way, get indoors.

 Proper shelter is a large, enclosed building with conventional wiring and plumbing.
 Count the time from when you see lightning to when you hear thunder.
 If the time is 30 seconds or less, seek shelter.
 Don't leave the shelter until 30 minutes or more has elapsed after the last thunder.

 If you can't get indoors:

 If lightning is about to strike near you, squat.

-- Your next best choice is to get into a hardtop car – not a convertible – and roll up the windows.
+- Get in a hardtop car and roll up the windows.
 Don't touch the car frame, steering wheel, ignition, gearshift or radio.
 Avoid open vehicles like golf carts (even with roofs), tractors, etc.

 - Avoid rivers, lakes and swimming pools.
 If you are boating, head to shore.

-If you are outside, far away from proper shelter, and lightning threatens, the safest thing for you to do is to move at least 15 feet away from other people, put your feet together, squat down, tuck your head and cover your ears to minimize hearing damage from thunder.
+If you are outside away from proper shelter and lightning threatens, the safest thing to do is to move at least 15 feet away from other people, put your feet together, squat down, tuck your head and cover your ears to minimize hearing damage from thunder.
 Do NOT lie down or put your hands or knees on the ground.
-When the immediate threat of lightning has passed, continue heading to the safest spot possible.
+When the immediate threat of lightning has passed, head to the safest spot possible.